mefranklin6/Extron-Frontend-API/README.md

 2. Write the `config.json` file from this project to the root of your processor.
 This file contains the address for your backend server and NTP server coniguration.

-3. Instantiate your hardware into the existing lists using the Device Aliases from step 1 into the `src/hardware/hardware.py` file.
+3. Instantiate your hardware into the existing lists using the Device Aliases from step 1 into the `src/hardware/hardware.py` file.  *Coming Soon: Full JSON instantiation and GUI helper tool to further reduce the amount of time you need to "deploy" a system.*

 Example